hashicorp/vault-k8s/README.md

-TODO: verify that the version support the vault proxy before setting it (1.13 or higher)

 # Vault + Kubernetes (vault-k8s)

 > :warning: **Please note**: We take Vault's security and our users' trust very seriously.
 If